I really dislike that word – staycation – but the alternatives aren't much better: nearcation, mini-break, holistay...

 How about throwing a party?
 That's right, a party with a theme.
 Say you have a Spanish party: you'd make tapas, play flamenco music, read from Spanish stories... anything to throw yourself into the mood!
 You could do that with virtually every culture on earth so think about it: where would you like to be?

 You can't travel right NOW – but you can "act as if".
 Perhaps it's time to relive that last visit to Thailand or Caribbean beach vacation or week in Paris?
 You can wax nostalgic by stepping back in time and burrowing into those memories.
 So...

 And let that walk down memory lane begin!

-Even in your own town or city, you could book a room and suddenly, you'll feel like a tourist and as though you're traveling.
+Even in your own town or city, you could book a room and suddenly, you'll feel like a tourist.

-Order room service, use the spa facilities or hang around the lobby reading a book... you'll be doing what you do when you're away − without the expensive plane ticket.
+Order room service, have a spa day or hang around the lobby reading a book... you'll be doing what you do when you're away − without the expensive plane ticket.
 Throw in a bit of sightseeing in a new (for you) part of town and you've got it made.